Special constable convicted of Wigan ex-soldier attack

-He was caught on CCTV repeatedly punching Mr Aspinall as he holds him on the ground.'Violent and unjustified'
+He was caught on CCTV repeatedly punching Mr Aspinall as he holds him on the ground.

 The other two Greater Manchester Police (GMP) officers, Sgt Stephen Russell, 34, and Pc Richard Kelsall, 28, both denied assaulting Aspinall and were cleared on Friday.

 The officers had been alerted after Mr Aspinall's drunken behaviour in the early hours of 27 July 2008.

 The court heard claims the ex-soldier, who had drunk about nine pints of beer, had interfered with a paramedic who was trying to treat a woman and racially abused an Asian doorman.

 CCTV operators recorded the three officers as they subsequently tried to arrest Mr Aspinall in the middle of King Street.